bslew/antabTr/readme.md

 package is to enable machine learning approach to generating antab files automatically.
-The program also unifies tabs/spaces convention of the original program, improves modularization and re-usability of the code, provides support for configuration files, command line parser, reading data from vlbeer for building ML training sets from past sessions and provides basic plotting options for the gathered data.
-It also introduces experimental, Makefile based, antab files processing pipeline.
+The program also unifies tabs/spaces convention of the original program, improves modularization/re-usability of the code, provides support for configuration files, command line parser, extracting data from log/antabfs files (e.g from past sessions) and provides basic plotting options for the gathered outputs.
+It also introduces experimental, Makefile-based, antab files processing pipeline.

 This version of the program is developed at Toruń VLBI station, but the core functionality related to processing logs and generating antabs is largely unchanged and compatible with